 Vasant Panchami is dedicated to Goddess Saraswati, the Goddess of Knowledge, Intelligence, Education, Creativity and Music.
 ‘Vasant’ comes from the word ‘Spring’ as this festival marks the beginning of the Spring season as well.
-Basant Panchami is celebrated on the fifth day of the bright fortnight of the lunar month of Magha which is on Monday, 22nd of January 2018.
+Basant Panchami is celebrated on the fifth day of the bright fortnight of the lunar month of Magha which is on Wednesday, 14th February 2024.
 This day is also known as Shree Panchmi or Saraswati Panchmi.

 About Goddess Saraswati :